 One understands that this "exact answer" will not correspond to the physical situation actually encountered, in part because of the uncertainties we ignored; if we expect the actual behavior to be close to our calculation, that is simply a matter of hope.

-However, a variety of techniques are available for making a reasonable model of uncertain parameters, and computing the expected value of the solution, and the magnitude of the likely variations.
+However, a variety of techniques are available for making a reasonable model of uncertain input parameters, and then, for the output solution and related quantities of interest, computing the expected value, the variance, and other statistical quantities.